nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
 Thank you!

-There are some other sessions coming up that you might be interested listed on this slide.
-Again, the QR code at the end will take you to a website where you can find these slides in case you missed a session number.
-U24B-03 is coming up later today, the others are on Friday.
+There are some other presentations coming up that you might be interested listed on this slide.
+You'll be able to find these by following the QR code at the next slide, too.

+**U24B-03** is coming up later today, check it out!
 :::